 Balti is a fast cooked dish, traditionally over a high flame and served in the very bowl it's cooked in.
-It is made with vegetable oil and not ghee, producing a fresher, lighter and some might say healthier alternative to a traditional curry.
-We believe the freshness of the flavours due to this cooking process sets Balti apart as a curry taste sensation.
+It is made with vegetable oil and not ghee, producing a lighter tasting and healthier alternative to a traditional slower cooked curry.
+We believe the freshness of the flavours, due to this cooking process sets balti apart as a curry taste sensation!

 3x Tablespoons of Vegetable Oil

 2cm length piece of peeled and grated fresh ginger

 1 teaspoon paprika

 1tsp chilli powder

 Heat the oil in a large pan over a moderate heat then add the onions, ginger and garlic, stirring regularly until onions are translucent.
 Add the tomato and stir into the mixture, then add the water and all the other ingredients, give it all a good stir and bring to the boil.
 Cover and simmer on low heat for 30 minutes.
 Allow to cool completely then blitz in a blender/food processer until smooth.